 I have read many different topics on what is considered income for a blog and here is what I gather you claim as income.

 - Any payment for a blog post whether its money or gift cards

-On any product I receive for a blog review, I will look up the product online and print out something that shows the price of it.
-I did a review in 2014 for a vacuum I received from the company and I went to their website and printed out the description of that item and the price
+On any product I receive for a blog or social media review, I will look up the product online and print out something that shows the price of the item.
+I did a review for a vacuum I received from a company.
+I then went to their website and printed out the description of that item and the price.